lucionardelli/tesina/README.md

-        proj_size :    Number for maximum dimension to project to (Default no projection, 0 for no limit) proj_connected :    Boolean indicating whether to (try to) connect clusters (default: True) smt_timeout_matrix :    Timeout for smt solution finding when simplifying all hull at once samp_size :    Number of elementes to take on each sample (No default) sanity_check :    Performs sanity check that all traces are inside hull smt_timeout_iter :    Timeout for smt solution finding when simplifying one halfpsace at the time filename :    Location of .xes file with traces or .pnml file with Petri net model
+        proj_size :    Number for maximum dimension to project to (Default no projection, 0 for no limit) proj_connected :    Boolean indicating whether to (try to) connect clusters (default: True) smt_timeout_matrix :    Timeout for smt solution finding when simplifying all hull at once samp_size :    Number of elements to take on each sample (No default) sanity_check :    Performs sanity check that all traces are inside hull smt_timeout_iter :    Timeout for smt solution finding when simplifying one halfspace at the time filename :    Location of .xes file with traces or .pnml file with Petri net model